 All passengers arriving from overseas are expected to restrict movement for 14 days and must complete a COVID-19 passenger locator form indicating where they intend to self-isolate.
 Although the number of flights to and from the U.S to Ireland have reduced, there are no restrictions in place.
 Travelers arriving from 15 countries (Malta, Finland, Norway, Italy, Hungary, Estonia, Latvia, Lithuania, Cyprus, Slovakia, Greece, Greenland, Gibraltar, Monaco, and San Marino) do not need to undergo a 14-day quarantine beginning July 21.

-Israel has extended its border closure until August 1st due to an increase of cases.
+Israel has extended its border closure until September 1st due to an increase of cases.
 Citizens may enter and will need to self-quarantine for 14 days.
+Commercial flights are now operating to and from Israel on a limited number of routes.
 Domestic restrictions are being lifted gradually with restaurants and businesses are open with limited capacity.
-Wearing of face masks is required in all public areas.
+Wearing of face masks is required in all public areas and some hotels across Israel and the Occupied Palestinian Territories have now reopened.

 Most travelers within Europe can freely enter and exit Italy without any restrictions.
 On July 1, Italy also extended its borders to those coming from countries with low infection rates as long as they quarantine for 14 days upon arrival.
 Only residents from these 14 approved countries are allowed to enter Italy.
 Effective July 9 to 31,anyone who, in the previous 14 days, has stayed or transited through one of the following countries: Armenia, Bahrain, Bangladesh, Brazil, Bosnia Herzegovina, Chile, Kuwait, North Macedonia, Moldova, Oman, Panama, Peru, Dominican Republic, Serbia, Montenegro and Kosovo is forbidden from entering Italy.
 Government to extend state of emergency until 15 October.

-The country is under a State of Emergency until July 15.
 Effective July 1, international flights were permitted to resume and airlines have begun to offer limited commercial flight services.
 Schools are now opened but restaurants are open with social distancing guidelines in place.
+The state of emergency has been extended to 31 August.
+The ban on all movement to and from Abidjan was lifted on 15 July.
+Wearing of facial masks is required in public and beginning July 31, cinemas, theaters, bars and night clubs are open.

 Jamaica opened air and sea ports to foreign travelers from June 15.
 Upon arrival,travelers will undergo a health test and if anyone shows symptoms or has traveled to a high-risk country,they will be placed in quarantine for 48 hours while waiting for results.
 Beginning July 10,travelers from high-risk places including Arizona,Texas,Florida in the U.S need to upload a negative COVID-19 test.
 A 11pm to 5am curfew is in place.

-Japan has closed all its borders.
-Even U.S citizen legal residents will not be able to enter the country as present.
+Japan denies entry to all non-natioals who have been to an of the 'blacklisted' countries.
 There are only a few exemptions for exceptional circumstances such as separated family members returning or returning from visiting a critically ill relative or attending a funeral.
 Anyone arriving from Guyana, Cuba, Guatemala, Grenada, Costa Rica, Jamaica, Nicaragua, Haiti, Saint Vincent and the Grenadines, Algeria, Eswatini, Cameroon, Senegal, CAR, Mauritania, Iraq, Lebanon and Georgia is banned entry starting 1 July.

 All arriving passengers are required to self-isolate for 14 days upon arrival or provide a negative COVID-19 test.
 Travelers are also required to disclose whether they have visited any other country other than the country of departure within 14 days on arrival to Jersey.
 Depending on the information, passengers may need to self-isolate for 14 days.
 Failure to self-isolate is considered a criminal offense punishable by a fine of up to £1,000.